 United Technologies (UTC) has the worldwide industrial expertise to lift you up and cool you down.
-Its Otis, UTC Climate Controls & Security, Pratt & Whitney, and Sikorsky segments develop technologies, systems, and services for the aerospace, construction, and security industries.
+Its Otis, UTC Climate Controls & Security, and Pratt & Whitney segments develop technologies, systems, and services for the aerospace, construction, and security industries.
 Climate Controls & Security makes alarms, monitoring equipment, surveillance and access control systems, and fire and hazard detection products.
-Otis is the world's largest elevator and escalator manufacturing company.
-Pratt & Whitney makes commercial and military engines, while Sikorsky makes helicopters.
+Otis is the world's largest elevator and escalator manufacturing company, while Pratt & Whitney makes commercial and military engines.
 UTC Aerospace Systems produces engine controls and flight systems for military and commercial clients.

 UTC operates through 4,000 locations in more than 70 countries.
 The US generates around 55% of its total sales; Europe and the Asia/Pacific follow, contributing 20% and 15%, respectively.

-After a wave of massive acquisitions and divestitures in 2012 and 2013, UTC has realigned under five well-diversified business segments.
+After a wave of massive acquisitions and divestitures over the last few years, UTC has realigned under four well-diversified business segments.
 UTC's core Climate Controls & Security segment makes security products and firefighting equipment for commercial, governmental, and residential applications.
-This segment represented nearly 25% of UTC's total sales for 2013.
+This segment represented nearly 30% of UTC's total sales for 2015.

 UTC strives to maintain a balance between its private and military sectors, its commercial and aerospace operations, and its original equipment (OE) and aftermarket products and services.
 It also juggles fluctuations in the market that may impact one or more of its businesses.
 These fluctuations include changing fuel costs and contracts from the US Department of Defense (DoD), which are subject to policies set by the White House and Congress.